nodejs/node-eps/XXX-staged-require-with-lifecycle-hooks.md

 ## Hook-based

-The idea here is to go for something similar to `Module._extensions`, but with three stages: resolving, loading and compiling.
+The idea here is to go for something similar to `Module._extensions`, but with four stages: resolving, loading, transforming and compiling.

 ### `require.resolvers`

-It is the responsibility of `require.resolvers` extension handlers to receive the in-process `Module` object and use the metadata on it to figure out how to resolve a load.
+It is the responsibility of `require.resolvers` extension handlers to receive the in-process `ModuleRequest` object and use the metadata on it to figure out how to resolve a load.
 For `require()` relative location loading, it'd simply look at the `parent` and resolve the input string of the `require()` call relative to the `parent` module.

 This would roughly correspond to the current `Module._resolveLookupPaths` implementation, but it should instead receive the module request object which it will modify in-place.

-The first resolver to return a non-null value would decide the `resolvedPath` value in subsequent stages.
+The first resolver to return a string would determine the `resolvedPath` field, ending the resolver stage.
+It would then either pull an entry from the cache which matches the path or would begin the loading stage.

 ```js
 const mockedPaths = {